scaleoutsean/awesome-solidfire/README.md

 #### Automation and Configuration Tools and Frameworks

-- [community.solidfire](https://github.com/scaleoutsean/netapp.solidfire/) is my salvage-fork of NetApp abandonware `netapp.elementsw` - probably your best shot at getting something done with Ansible Core 2.20.
-Has some improvements the community has asked for years ago.
+- [community.solidfire](https://github.com/scaleoutsean/netapp.solidfire/) is my salvage-fork of NetApp's archived `netapp.elementsw` and probably your best shot at getting stuff done with Ansible Core 2.20.
+Has all the improvements the community has asked for (in the archived repo's issues) over the years!
-  - [netapp.elementsw](https://galaxy.ansible.com/netapp/elementsw?extIdCarryOver=true&sc_cid=701f2000001OH7YAAW) formerly usable collection for Element Software (`ansible-galaxy collection install netapp.elementsw`).
+  - [netapp.elementsw](https://galaxy.ansible.com/netapp/elementsw?extIdCarryOver=true&sc_cid=701f2000001OH7YAAW) **formerly** usable collection for Element Software (`ansible-galaxy collection install netapp.elementsw`).
 Here's the [Github archive](https://github.com/ansible-collections/netapp.elementsw), in case you want to fork it
-- [SolidFire Puppet plugin](https://github.com/solidfire/solidfire-puppet), unlikely to be usable
+- [SolidFire Puppet plugin](https://github.com/solidfire/solidfire-puppet), unlikely to be usable in 2026
-- My experimental provider with support for Terraform 1.5.7 can be found [here](https://github.com/scaleoutsean/terraform-provider-solidfire).
-Supports the same things as the official version plus some extras (in different stages of completeness): QoS, cluster pairing and volume replication
+- My experimental provider with support for latest Terraform can be found [here](https://github.com/scaleoutsean/terraform-provider-solidfire).
+Supports key resources including accounts, volumes, QoS, cluster pairing, volume replication
-  - A "community" provider which community never provided for, [Terraform Provider for NetApp Element Software](https://github.com/NetApp/terraform-provider-netapp-elementsw), is now outdated.
+  - A "community" provider which the community never provided for, [Terraform Provider for NetApp Element Software](https://github.com/NetApp/terraform-provider-netapp-elementsw), is now outdated.
 It supported resources IQN, VAG, account, volume (find working examples in the repo's examples directory).
 You may try to install it directly from [Terraform registry](https://registry.terraform.io/providers/NetApp/netapp-elementsw/latest) but it's unlikely to work with modern Terraform

 - Any application or tool that can consume JSON-RPC or one of SolidFire CLIs or SDKs can be used to automate.
 Fringe examples: backup SolidFire to S3 with [Kestra](https://scaleoutsean.github.io/2022/03/22/solidfire-storagegrid-data-workflows-kestra.html), [PowerShell in .NET notebook](https://scaleoutsean.github.io/2022/03/29/manage-solidfire-jupyter-powershell.html)